iffanh/py-trsqp/README.md

-# Sequential Quadratic Programming Trust-Region Filter Algorithm
+# py-trsqp: Python Implementation of Sequential Quadratic Programming Trust-Region Filter Algorithm

 This repository contains a trust-region method for black-box optimization problems with the handling of output constraints.
 The algorithm used is the SQP-filter with a few modifications, providing an efficient approach for solving optimization problems where the objective function and constraints are not explicitly known but can be evaluated through a black-box function.